-- Stay Busy Those with anxiety have a tendency to do less because their anxiety makes it hard for them to enjoy activities.
+- Stay Busy Those with anxiety tend to do less because their anxiety makes it hard for them to enjoy activities.
 But anxiety is a strange condition, and it's one where when you're not using your brain, it tends to get worse.
 So you should actually try to stay busy with healthy distractions as much as possible.
 When you're home alone, watch funny shows (not dramas or horrors) on TV, listen to upbeat music, play games or puzzles, talk on the phone, and make sure that you're keeping your mind occupied so that you focus on your anxiety less.
 Giving yourself a break from anxious thoughts can reduce anxiety in the future.

 There are also many relaxation strategies that you can try, along with behavioral training and coping mechanisms.
-You can find out more information about some of these recovery tools with my anxiety test.

 What to Do After You Recover